DecisionsDev/odm-docker-kubernetes/platform/eks/README.md

 With this ODM topology in place, you can access web applications to author, deploy, and test your rule-based decision services.

-The services are accessible from the following URLs:
+The ODM services are accessible from the following URLs:

 | *Component* | *URL* | *Username/Password* |
 |---|---|---|